Tag Archives: Wretches and Jabberers

 A few months ago, my friend Ib, gently encouraged me to watch the documentary Wretches and Jabberers.
 It’s available on Netflix and iTunes.
 I was traveling at the time, Richard was in Colorado, I was in NYC.
 In addition I can’t be bothered with the four different remote controls required to watch anything on our TV, let alone find a specific movie, put it in the queue, figure out which remote(s) to use, download the movie and watch it.
 Yeah.
 I know.
 When I see a TV, anywhere (unless it’s already turned on) I automatically walk away.
 It’s like a Pavlovian response at this point.
 If I’m home alone or just with Em, the TV screen stays dark.
 And I’m totally f*cked if Em wants to watch something and presses the wrong button by mistake.
 My 12-year-old son, Nic, has been known to pat me on the head and say in condescending tones, “Aw… Mommy.
 It’s okay.
 Let me help you with that.”
 Really.
 This has actually happened.
 Several times.
 So, yes, it took me awhile before I finally was able to watch Wretches and Jabberers with Richard on Netflix.
 I cried.
 I laughed.
 Wow, what a documentary!
 I’ll wait here while you go to the above link and put it in your queue.

 Larry Bissonnette and Tracy Thresher are predominantly nonverbal Autistics.
 Larry is a painter, lives with his sister and was institutionalized as a child.
 He hits himself in the head when frustrated.
 He is echolaic.
-Tracy is homeless.
-He has places he is able to go for a few nights here and there, but there is nowhere he can call home.
+Tracy is homeless. *Please read Tracy’s mom’s comment on this comment thread as my statement is incorrect.* In the documentary he has places he is able to go for a few nights here and there, but nowhere he calls “home”.
 Both Larry and Tracy communicate through facilitators by typing.
 The documentary follows them as they travel all over the world meeting other nonverbal Autistics.
 The film defies the accepted and common neurotypical views and assumptions about Autism and what it means to be Autistic.
 Powerful, funny, poignant, it is essential viewing for all human beings, not just those interested in Autism, because it rattles our unexamined biases, our beliefs, our perceptions and everything we are being “told” about autism.

 A terrific discussion took place in the comments on yesterday’s post.
 The whole issue of mentorship and hf/lf (high functioning / low functioning) was brought up.
 One person mentioned how “our functioning level should be based on how we treat our fellow humans not whether someone judges another’s way of communicating or perceiving the world as correct, or less or greater than another’s.”
 Her remarks made me think about the neurotypical world.
 What if each of us were given a functioning label?
 What if our lives, our abilities were reduced to a set list of priorities.
 Let’s say each of us was given a “critique” of our ability to meet that criteria?